-Community Consolidated School District 15 is the second largest elementary district in Illinois, serving a diverse population of all or part of seven northwest suburban communities: Palatine, Rolling Meadows, Hoffman Estates, Inverness, South Barrington, Arlington Heights, and Schaumburg.
+Community Consolidated School District 15 — the second largest elementary district in Illinois with more than 12,000 students — has 15 K-6 schools, 4 junior highs, and one alternative school.
+It serves a diverse population of all or part of seven northwest suburban communities: Palatine, Rolling Meadows, Hoffman Estates, Inverness, South Barrington, Arlington Heights, and Schaumburg.
 The district consists of approximately 35 square miles, with a population of 119,054 (2010).

 District 15 has fifteen elementary schools, four junior high schools, and one preschool early childhood center and alternative public day school.
 Click here for a list of schools.

 The district has an enrollment of more than 12,430 pre-kindergarten through eighth-grade students.
 Students come from diverse socioeconomic and ethnic/cultural backgrounds.

 - 40% Low-Income (Low-income students come from families receiving public aid; live in institutions for neglected or delinquent children; are supported in foster homes with public funds; or are eligible to receive free or reduced-price lunches.)